Karl-Heinz Grasser after emergency operation: danger to life averted!

 Ex-Finanzminister Karl-Heinz Grasser erholt sich nach einer erfolgreichen Notoperation in der Justizanstalt Innsbruck.

-Karl-Heinz Grasser after emergency surgery: danger banned!
+Karl-Heinz Grasser after emergency operation: danger to life averted!

-Effects of health care on imprisoned
+Impact of health care on prisoners